-The COVID-19 pandemic continues to impact the world profoundly and has had far-reaching consequences beyond health and disease outcomes in populations.
-Recognizing this pandemic’s complex, multi-faceted nature, READY has developed an integrated response framework to minimize COVID-19 transmission in vulnerable communities.
-By supporting the adherence to two selected non-pharmaceutical interventions (NPIs) through integrated multi-sectoral, holistic humanitarian services and designing an integrated response framework around specific NPIs, the framework promotes an integrated lens for outbreak readiness and response.
-This framework enables us to accomplish greater multi-sector cohesiveness, implement holistic service models, improve communications and coordination among various actors, maximize limited resources, minimize possible trade-offs, and promote more efficient ways of working.
+READY has developed an integrated response framework* for isolation and quarantine as non-pharmaceutical interventions (NPIs) against COVID-19.
+By supporting the adherence to two NPIs through integrated multi-sectoral humanitarian services, the framework promotes a broader lens for outbreak readiness and response.
+This framework enables us to achieve greater multi-sector cohesiveness, implement holistic service models, improve communications and coordination among various actors, maximize limited resources, minimize possible trade-offs, and promote more efficient ways of working.